antmicro/rowhammer-tester/doc/general.md

 You can also use the provided `make env` target, which will start a new Bash shell with the virtualenv already sourced.
 You can install packages inside the virtual environment by entering the environment and then using `pip`.

-To build the bitstream you will also need to have Vivado installed and the `vivado` command available in your `PATH`.
+To build the bitstream you will also need to have Vivado (version 2020.2 or newer) installed and the `vivado` command available in your `PATH`.
 To configure Vivado in the current shell, you need to `source /PATH/TO/Vivado/VERSION/settings64.sh`.
 This can be put in your `.bashrc` or other shell init script.